its-swats/unity-puyp-puyo-clone/readme.md

 Puyo Puyo Clone created in Unity

-Compiled Version available at http://www.shawnwatson.info/puyopuyo/
+Compiled Web Version available at http://www.shawnwatson.info/puyopuyo/

 This should be all of the files needed to create and compile a Puyo Puyo clone in Unity.
 Most of the meat of the project is in the Scripts folder.